Are you an adviser? Go to Unbiased Pro

 • If the value of your property rises, buying more shares in your home can cost more.
 You may also need to pay associated fees.

-• You can’t sublet your home if you can no longer (or no longer want to) live in the property.
+• You can’t sublet your home if you can no longer (or don't want to) live in the property.

 What should you consider when using an OPSO scheme?